 \subsection{Interpretation of proofs}

-To prove soundness, we will follow the proof technique used in our previous papers \cite{seiller-goim,seiller-goia,seiller-goig}.
-We will first define a localized sequent calculus and show a result of full soundness for it.
-The soundness result for the non-localized calculus is then obtained by noticing that one can always \emph{localize} a derivation.
+To prove soundness, we will follow the proof technique used in our previous papers \cite{seiller-goim,seiller-goiadd,seiller-goig}.
+We will first define a localised sequent calculus and show a result of full soundness for it.
+The soundness result for the non-localised calculus is then obtained by noticing that one can always \emph{localise} a derivation.
 We will consider here that the variables are defined with the carrier equal to an interval in $\realN$ of the form $[i,i+1[$.